How to Start a Function Band: A Step-by-Step Guide

 Today we're talking about how to start a function band.

-If you’re a musician, singer, guitarist, drummer or a group of friends who’ve just finished university and want to perform at weddings, parties and corporate events, this guide will help you get started.
+If you’re a musician, singer, guitarist, drummer or a group of friends who’ve recently finished university — or you’re already gigging and want more bookings — this guide will help you get started.

 What Is a Function Band?

 A function band, sometimes called a cover band or wedding band, performs live music at private and corporate events.
-The repertoire usually includes popular genres like pop, soul, funk, Motown and rock: the kind of music people love to dance to.
+The repertoire usually includes popular genres like pop, soul, funk, Motown and rock; the kind of music guests recognise and love to dance to.

 Step 1: Choose Your Style and Genre